Failure, what a daunting word…

 Fast forward to today, her work of literature is beloved around the globe, has been made into Hollywood blockbusters and as a result Ms. Rowling is the first author/writer to become a self-made billionaire.

-What the two inspiring stories above illustrate is that failing is not the end of the road – unless we decide it is.
+What the two inspiring stories above illustrate is that failing is not the end of the road – unless we decide that it is.

 Read More: The Advantages of Challenges